 For the frosting:

-- Using electric mixer, beat cream cheese until fluffy.
+- Using an electric mixer, beat cream cheese until fluffy.

-- Add confectioners’ sugar and heavy whipping cream.
+- Add powdered sugar and heavy whipping cream.

 - Beat on medium speed until blended well.